 - May–July 2018: IRP will facilitate community forums, meetings, and interviews, and engage in data analysis to help define and understand Dane County’s economic challenges.

-- Aug.-Sept.
+- July–Sept.
 2018: IRP will work with the campus and community to generate potential solutions and initial proposal ideas.
-At least 10 ideas (which must include campus-community collaborations) will be supported with additional funding and resources to develop full proposals.
+At least 10 ideas (which must include community-campus collaborations) will be chosen by a community-campus review committee to be supported with additional funding and resources to develop full proposals by Thanksgiving.

-- Oct.-Nov.
-2018: Development teams will meet to complete at least 10 full, viable proposals by Thanksgiving.
+- Sept.–Nov.
+2018: Development teams will meet to complete at least 10 full, viable proposals.

-- Dec.2018-Jan.
-2019: A local community-campus advisory board will choose three of the proposals to be advanced to the broader Alliance (semi-final) level by December 10.
-At least one team from each university will advance to receive continuing support in 2019.
+- Dec.
+2018–Jan.
+2019: A local community-campus review committee will choose 3 of the proposals to be advanced to the broader Alliance (semi-final) level by December 10.
+Schmidt Futures has committed to further supporting at least one team from each partnering university in 2019.

 How can community members get involved?

 - Start talking to people and generating ideas!
-Watch the news, social media, and website for more information about Alliance activities and how to submit a proposal later this summer.
+Watch the news, social media, and website for more information about DreamUp activities and how to submit a proposal this summer

 Use our contact form to tell us about: